There are a few details and steps to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11.

-If you are using Docker containers to run Jenkins, you should follow the same process, and change the Java version by appending
+If you use Docker containers to run Jenkins, you should follow the same process and change the Java version by appending

 -jdk11 to the Docker image tag.

-The list of plugins that are compatible with Java 11 is on the Known Java 11 Compatibility Issues Wiki page.
+The list of plugins compatible with Java 11 is on the Known Java 11 Compatibility Issues Wiki page.

 One of the most important plugin upgrades is the Pipeline: Support plugin: make sure that the version of the plugin is at least